Under group registration, one of the companies will be nominated by the group as the representative member.

 - Add or remove members

-To include a new member to or remove a member from the group registration, please submit the GST G2: Application for Inclusion/Removal of Member To/From the GST Group application for adding a new member is approved, the new member must start using the group registration number.
+To include a new member to or remove a member from the group registration, please submit the GST G2: Application for Inclusion and/or Removal of GST Group Member application for adding a new member is approved, the new member must start using the group registration number.

 When the application for removing an existing member is approved, the existing member must stop using the group registration number and use its own GST registration number that was allotted before the group registration.